jadeblaquiere/ecclib/examples/README.md

 ## Sending a message

-1. Encode the Message
+1. Encrypt the Message

-    Alice encodes a message to Bob.
-Once the message is encoded it can be delivered by any means to Bob.
-The contents of the message cannot be decoded without access to the private key.
+    Alice encrypts a message to Bob.
+Once the message is encrypted it can be delivered by any means to Bob.
+The contents of the message cannot be decrypted without access to the private key.

     ```
     echo "Hello, Bob!" | ./ecdh_enc --pubkey=bob.pubkey > a2b.ctxt
     cat a2b.ctxt
     ```

-    Note that the encoding uses a random ephemeral private key and nonce and passes the corresponding public key point and nonce in the message so running the encryption command again with the same message input will generate a different ciphertext.
+    Note that the encryption uses a random ephemeral private key and nonce and passes the corresponding public key point and nonce in the message so running the encryption command again with the same message input will generate a different ciphertext.